sunlaa/rs-projects/typescript-essentials/index.md

 - I learned that different cases require different configuration in the `tsconfig.json` file.
 - I learned how to properly import third-party libraries into TypeScript.
 8. **Organize Code with Namespaces in TypeScript**: [Badge](https://learn.microsoft.com/en-us/users/sunlaa-4038/achievements/uf5z2lg3)
+###### Reflection:
+- I became familiar with the concept of namespaces in TypeScript.
+- I began to be able to use namespaces within a single file and within a multi-file structure.
+- I became aware of the advantages of modules over namespaces.
+After studying this module, I learned about a new possibility for structuring and dividing a project as a namespace.
+Namespaces are useful for getting rid of the problem of global scope pollution, reducing the amount of code and avoiding name collisions.
+In my opinion, this approach has fewer advantages than the new language feature - modules.